 Our Maritime Lawyers Resolved Mr. Johnson’s Shoulder Injury Claim for More Than Half a Million Dollars

 In April 2018, we successfully mediated Mr. Johnson’s claim for a total financial recovery of $537,500.
 This amount included compensation for $212,000 in lost earnings and for pain and suffering.

 Mr. Johnson was a seaman at the time of his accident.
 We argued that both the Jones Act and general maritime law applied to Mr. Johnson’s claim since his employer failed to provide him with a seaworthy vessel.
 More specifically, we argued that the vessel was unseaworthy because dangerous conditions existed due to swells and high seas, the lack of adequate lighting, and the mud in the holes of the ladderway that was not cleaned as they should have been cleaned.

 Mr. Johnson plans to use his legal recovery to purchase a home and multiple acres of land in South Jersey.

 We were pleased to help Mr. Johnson get a fair recovery for his injuries, and we would be pleased to help you do the same if you’ve been hurt in a maritime accident.
-Please reach out to us via our website or call us today to schedule a free, no-obligation consultation with our experienced maritime injury lawyers.
+Please contact us online or call our office directly at 800.362.9329 to schedule a free, no-obligation consultation with our experienced maritime injury lawyers.
 Additionally, we encourage you to download a free copy of our publication, The Legal Rights Of Injured Seamen, Dockbuilders, Dredgemen And Other Commercial Mariners: Ten Important Questions Answered, to begin learning more about your rights immediately.